High in the Clouds: Reception

 The book has an overall theme of preserving nature and letting animals live free and in their natural habitat.
 In The Observer it was described as "a tale about the perils of unchecked global capitalism".

 Film adaptation

 In 2013, it was reported that an animated feature film adaptation of the book was in development by producers Michael Lynne and Bob Shaye through their Unique Features banner and RGH Entertainment.
 Tony Bancroft was set to direct the film, written by Josh Klausner, and was originally going to have a theatrical release in 2015.
 The film was optioned by Gaumont.
 In 2019, it was announced Netflix had partnered up with Gaumont to co-produce.
-Jon Croker has written the script and Timothy Reckart will replace Bancroft as director while former Beatle singer and author Paul McCartney serves as executive producer and songwriter, of which he composed original songs and score for the film.
-The film is set for a 2023 release.
+Jon Croker has written the script and Timothy Reckart would replace Bancroft as director while former Beatle singer and author Paul McCartney serves as executive producer and songwriter, of which he composed original songs and score for the film.
+In October 2023, Netflix dropped their involvement, reverting the film back to an independent production with Toby Genkel replacing Reckart as director, and Michael Giacchino re-composing the score.
+The film's production commenced around early 2024 and is expected to be released around 2026, It was originally scheduled for release on 2027.